The translation of this document is outdated.

 information stored by him or her;

-information is provided by the intermediary service provider.
+provided by the intermediary service provider.

-conditions, which indicate possible violations of the law.
+and conditions which indicate possible violations of the law.

 [10 November 2005]